sbesada/java.math.expression.parser/README.md

 This version is compiled for Java 1.6

-If you are interested in maths, you can visit my java numerical library in my github repository which uses java.math.expression.parser to evaluate expressions.
+If you are interested in maths, you can visit my java numerical library in my github repository which uses java.math.expression.parser to evaluate functions.

 Enjoy it!!